kadetat/sphinx-template/source/paper/index.rst

 Our goal of the query is to find the total revenue on weekdays 1 and 7.
 The subquery finds all the rows in the table that occurred on weekdays 1 or 7 using the ``.filter()`` method.
 Then, using the ``.values_list()`` method, it sums up all the values in the lines_gross_amount column in the subquery.
-At the bottom, we call the first row of the query, and get the expected result of 10.00 [#f5]_.
+At line 20, we call the first row of the query, and get the expected result of 10.00 [#f5]_.

 Web Security